Stock market today: Asian benchmarks mostly climb despite worries about US economy

 Traders are largely betting on the possibility of just one or maybe two cuts to interest rates this year by the Fed, if any, according to data from CME Group.
 They came into the year forecasting six or more.
 A string of reports this year showing inflation remaining hotter than forecast has crushed those expectations.

-In energy trading early Friday, benchmark U.S. crude edged up 19 cents to $83.76 a barrel.
-Brent crude, the international standard, gained 22 cents to $89.23 a barrel.
+In energy trading Friday, benchmark U.S. crude edged up 37 cents to $83.94 a barrel.
+Brent crude, the international standard, gained 40 cents to $89.41 a barrel.

 AP Business Writer Stan Choe contributed.